 In addition to all the actions described above, a few quick actions are available within this view to let you manage the sprint items easily.
 These actions are the following:

 - Column sorting: User stories can be sorted by any column just by clicking on the column header.

 - Sprint items order: When user stories are ordered by the first column (number of item), rows can be re-ordered by dragging & dropping them.
 This will let you manage the user stories list of the sprint so that the more relevant user stories are always displayed first on the list.

 - In-line editing: Any user story field displayed in the sprint wall can be edited from that view just by double clicking on the field you want to modify.

-Also, from the drop-down menu available on the right of every user story, more quick actions are available:
+More quick actions are also available from the drop-down menu to the right of every user story: